HomeSite Map

 American Releases

-“Day Tripper” may have been earmarked to be their upcoming December 1965 single, but when the highly commercial “We Can Work It Out” was recorded shortly afterward, the consensus began to tip to its favor.
-John Lennon objected and, to appease his demand, both songs were released on the same single with equal billing; the first double a-side.
+“Day Tripper” may have been earmarked to be the group's December 1965 single, but when their highly commercial composition “We Can Work It Out” was recorded shortly afterwards, the consensus started to tip to the newer song's favor.
+Lennon objected and, to appease his demand, both songs were released on the same single with equal billing; the first double a-side.

-June 20th, 1966 was the release date of the Capitol album “Yesterday…And Today” which featured both sides of this December 1965 single, “Day Tripper” becoming the excellent closing number of the disc.
-"Yesterday...And Today" was then released on January 21st, 2014, as an individual compact disc, both the mono and stereo versions of the album being included on a single CD.
-Incidentally, this release featured both the "trunk" cover and the "butcher" cover.
+June 20th, 1966 was the release date of Capitol's album “Yesterday…And Today” which featured both sides of this December 1965 hit single, “Day Tripper” being featured as their excellent closing song for the album.
+"Yesterday...And Today" was then released on CD on January 21st, 2014, both the mono and stereo editions of the album being included on one CD.
+Interestingly, Capitol's more common "trunk" cover as well as their "butcher" cover were both featured on this release.

-Sometime in 1969, the original single was accidently printed in a limited edition on the Capitol Star Line label, the mistake being made at the Jacksonville, Illinois factory.
-This has reportedly become the most valuable of all Capitol Beatles singles in existence.
+Sometime in 1969, the original single was accidently printed in a limited edition on the Capitol Star Line label, the mistake being made at the facory in Jacksonville, Illinois.
+This disc has reportedly become the most collectible and valuable of all Capitol Beatles singles in existence.

-On March 7th, 1988, the CD “Past Masters, Volume Two” was released featuring “Day Tripper” as its opening track.
-Since the 1966 stereo mix was included on this release, the 1965 stereo mix was deemed obsolete as of this date.
+On March 7th, 1988, the CD “Past Masters, Volume Two” was released, this featuring “Day Tripper” as its opening track.
+Since the later stereo mix from 1966 was included on this release, the 1965 stereo mix was deemed obsolete as of this date.
 However, the flaws in the final verse were fixed so that there were no gaps in the guitar passages as originally heard in the mix.
 Both volumes of "Past Masters" were combined into a double-album for its vinyl release on October 24th, 1988.
 This continued as a double-album set when it was remastered and re-released on CD on September 9th, 2009 and on vinyl on November 12th, 2012.

-January 24th, 1996 was the date that the original single was re-released on the Capitol Cema Series “For Jukeboxes Only” on pink vinyl, which is quite the collectors’ item today.
+January 24th, 1996 was the date that the original single was re-released on the Capitol Cema Series “For Jukeboxes Only” on pink vinyl, which became quite hard to find in later years.

-Since both sides of the single were considered #1 hits in Britain, “Day Tripper” was also included on the November 13th, 2000 released CD “Beatles 1."
-A remastered version of this album was released in September of 2011 and a newly mixed version was released on November 6th, 2015.
+Since both sides of the single were considered #1 hits in the UK, “Day Tripper” was also included on their November 13th, 2000 released album “Beatles 1."
+A remastered version of this album was released in September of 2011 while a newly mixed version was released on November 6th, 2015.

-September 9th, 2009 was when the remastered box set “The Beatles In Mono” was released, which featured “Day Tripper” on the disc “Mono Masters” included in this set.
-Also released on September 9th, 2009, in promotion of the remastered Beatles catalog, the "09.09.09 Sampler" was distributed to retailers and radio programmers, "Day Tripper" being featured therein.
-This has become quite the find for collectors.
+On September 9th, 2009, the remastered CD box set “The Beatles In Mono” was released which featured “Day Tripper” on the new disc “Mono Masters” that was included therein.
+Also released on September 9th, 2009, in promotion of the remastered Beatles catalog, the "09.09.09 Sampler" was given out to retailers and radio programmers, "Day Tripper" being featured therein.
+A vinyl edition of the box set was first released on September 9th, 2014.

-A 50th Anniversay edition of the compilation album "The Beatles / 1962 - 1966" (aka "The Red Album") was released on November 10th, 2023, the new stereo mix of "Day Tripper," as detailed above, being included.
-This expanded release included 12 additional songs for a total of 38 tracks, and was made available as a double CD and as a triple vinyl release on both black and red vinyl.
+A new 50th Anniversay edition of the compilation "The Beatles / 1962 - 1966" ("The Red Album") was released on November 10th, 2023, the newly created AI stereo mix of "Day Tripper" detailed above being included.
+This expanded set included 12 additional songs for a total of 38 tracks, which was made available as a double CD and as a triple vinyl release on both black and red vinyl.

-A live Paul McCartney version of the song recorded in July of 2009 at Citi Field in New York City was made available on his “Good Evening New York City” album.
+A live Paul McCartney version of the song as recorded in July of 2009 at Citi Field in New York City was made available on his “Good Evening New York City” LP.
 This triple disc set (2 CD, 1 DVD) was released on November 17th, 2009.

 Live Performances

-On November 1st and 2nd, 1965, The Beatles were in Studio Six at Granada TV Centre in Manchester to film the upcoming British television special “The Music Of Lennon And McCartney.”
-The group's job was to mime both sides of their soon-to-be-released single which included “Day Tripper.”
-The segment begins with six girls in black mini-skirts and sunglasses dancing to the introduction of the song.
-Just as the first verse begins, they run through the background of where The Beatles are performing the song.
-Interesting things to look for include Ringo ending the bridge/solo section of the song one measure too early and the group bowing and comically gesturing to an imaginary audience at the end of the song, the audience applause being dubbed in later.
+On November 1st and 2nd of 1965, the group was in Studio Six at Granada TV Centre in Manchester, England to record their upcoming British television special “The Music Of Lennon And McCartney.”
+The Beatles' assignment was to lip-sync both sides of the soon-to-be-released 45, “Day Tripper” being one of these songs.
+This segment started out with six girls in black mini-skirts and sunglasses dancing to the introduction of the song.
+Just as the first verse began, the girls ran through the background of where The Beatles were performing.
+Interesting things to look for include Ringo ending the bridge/solo section of the song one measure too early and the rest of them bowing and comically gesturing to an imaginary audience at the end of the song, the audience applause being dubbed in later.

-Recognizing the advantages of filming segments to be used for television shows instead of appearing in person, the group arranged to continue the practice by filming various mimed performances of their latest releases at Twickenham Film Studios on November 23rd, 1965.
-Three versions of “Day Tripper” were filmed.
-The first had George and Ringo standing behind an old-fashioned train car prop with Ringo switching from shaking a tambourine to playing "air drums" with a pair of drum sticks.
-Meanwhile, Paul and John were a few feet away behind a prop consisting of two airplanes.
+Recognizing the great advantages of filming segments to be used for TV shows instead of appearing in person, The Beatles arranged to continue this practice by filming lip-synced performances of their more recent releases at Twickenham Film Studios in London on November 23rd, 1965.
+Three separate films of “Day Tripper” were made at this session.
+The first had George and Ringo standing behind an old-fashioned train car prop, Ringo altering from playing either tambourine or "air drums" with drum sticks.
+Meanwhile, both Paul and John were a few feet away behind a prop consisting of two airplanes.
 They were all wearing their suits famously known from their Shea Stadium performance on August 15th of that year.
-Ringo on two occasions reveals a saw and proceeds to attempt cutting the cardboard prop he is standing behind.
+Ringo on two occasions revealed a saw and proceeded to attempt cutting the cardboard prop he was standing behind.

-The remaining two promo films shot on this day show them dressed in black shirts and/or turtlenecks and positioned in a usual band formation.
-Both videos are primarily the same, the only recognizable difference being the movements of Ringo during times when he isn’t playing the drums.
+The remaining two promo films shot on this day show the group dressed with black shirts and/or turtlenecks and positioned in a usual band formation.
+Both of these films are primarily identical, the only noticeable difference being Ringo's movements during times when he isn’t playing the drums.

-Their last British tour commenced on December 3rd, 1965,
+The Beatles' final British tour started on December 3rd, 1965,

-in Glasgow and only lasted until December 12th in Cardiff, including their final Liverpool performances on December 5th, 1965 at the Empire Theatre.
-With the single newly released, “Day Tripper” was highlighted as the next-to-last song in their brief eleven song set list.
+in Glasgow and only lasted until December 12th in Cardiff, including their last Liverpool performances on December 5th, 1965 at the Empire Theatre.
+With their single newly released, “Day Tripper” was highlighted as the next-to-last song in their brief eleven song set list.

-Their next live appearance wasn’t until May 1st, 1966 at the Empire Pool in Wembley for the “New Musical Express Annual Poll-Winners’ All Star Concert.”
-They performed five songs, including the crowd pleaser “Day Tripper” as the third song.
+The Beatles' next live show was not until May 1st, 1966 at the Empire Pool in Wembley, this being for the highly anticipated “New Musical Express Annual Poll-Winners' All Star Concert.”
+They performed five songs, including the crowd pleaser “Day Tripper” as the third song of their brief set list.
 Because of contractual disagreements, the show was not taped and broadcast on British television as it had been in previous years.

-June 24th, 1966 was the kickoff date of their final brief international tour, which began in West Germany and eventually reached Japan and then The Philippines on July 4th of that year.
-With “Day Tripper” as the fourth in their small eleven song set list, they continued to use this exact group of songs for their last American tour which stretched from August 12th through 29th, 1966.
-Stopping off in Chicago, Detroit, Cleveland, Cincinnati and New York City (a second Shea Stadium appearance) among other cities, they ended their final tour at Candlestick Park in San Francisco with “Day Tripper” prominently displayed.
+June 24th, 1966 was the kickoff date of their final brief international tour, which began in West Germany and eventually reached Japan and then The Philippines on July 4th, 1966.
+With “Day Tripper” as the fourth in their small eleven song set list, they continued to use this exact group of songs for their last US tour that ran from August 12th to 29th, 1966.
+Stopping in Chicago, Detroit, Cleveland, Cincinnati and New York City (a second Shea Stadium appearance) among other cities, they concluded their final tour at Candlestick Park in San Francisco with “Day Tripper” prominently displayed.

-Undoubtedly because the song was primarily written by and known as a John Lennon song, Paul McCartney declined to perform “Day Tripper” throughout his later touring years.
-This all changed, though, in 2009 with his “Summer Live ‘09” tour, which ran from July 11th through August 19th of that year.
-The song was the first performed during his first encore.
+Undoubtedly because it was primarily composed by and known as a Lennon song, McCartney initially declined to play “Day Tripper” throughout a good portion of his touring years.
+This all changed, however, in 2009 with Paul's “Summer Live ‘09” tour, this running from July 11th through August 19th of that year.
+This was the first selection performed during his first encore.
 His “Good Evening Europe” tour, which ran from December 2nd to 22nd of that year, also included the song in his first encore.
 Then, his “Up And Coming Tour,” which ran from March 28th, 2010 to June 10th, 2011, also included the song near the end of the set list, as did his "On The Run" tour, this spanning from July 15th, 2011 to November 29th, 2012 at Rexall Place in Edmondton, Canada.
 After that, his "Out There!" tour, which spanned from May 4th to October 22nd, 2015, featured the song, as well as some of the 2023 leg of his "Got Back" tour, which stretched from October 18th to December 16th of that year.

-In a 2013 interview with Rolling Stone magazine, Paul explains the difficulty in playing the song live.
+In a 2013 interview with Rolling Stone magazine, McCartney explained the difficulty in playing the song live.
 “I thought, ‘I just can't do it.’
-It's like patting your head and rubbing your belly at the same time.
-It's not that easy to do.
+It was like patting your head and rubbing your belly at the same time.
+It was not that easy to do.
 You've got to practice up on that.
-I goofed it a million times in rehearsal.
+I goofed it up a million times in rehearsal.
 Then, finally, I just thought, ‘OK, wait a minute, I'll do that…’ And I worked out how I was going to do it.
 So it's great for me, reviewing the past, and just thinking, ‘This is cool.’
-It's still up-to-date.
+This is still up-to-date.
 The combination of all of that makes it quite a joy to do.”

 Conclusion

-With the advent of “folk rock” being as prominent on the scene as it was in 1965, The Beatles took to exemplifying this much loved trend in the recording studio for their final album of the year.
-“Rubber Soul” was their most acoustic guitar-based album to date, without any all-out rockers on the album even when electric guitars were to the fore.
+With the advent of “folk rock” being as prominent on the scene as it was in 1965, The Beatles took to exemplifying this much loved trend in the recording studio for their last album of the year.
+“Rubber Soul” was their most acoustic guitar-based album up to that point, not featuring any all-out rockers even when the electric guitars were put to the fore.

 Song Summary